PrefectHQ/prefect/docs/cloud/ui/interactive-api.md

 ### Schema

 In the docs for the Interactive API (included on the Interactive API page itself) you can find the schema - information about the queries and mutations you can run and more information about what fields you can request (for queries) or change (for mutations).
+The schema also tells what type (String, Object, uuid) each field (and argument) should be.

 ![](/cloud/ui/interactive-api-inline-docs.png)